 You have 4 resorts on the main motu (pictured above) plus the Sofitel Private Island and the Conrad on the higher end of the scale.
 Then add the Bora Bora Pearl Resort and the Intercontinental Le Moana and you have pretty much all the 4 and 5 star resorts in Bora Bora.

-Let me also mention that choosing the right resort in the Maldives can become a true nightmare.
-Hotels Combined lists over 500 hotels available in the Maldives vis a vis 15 in Bora Bora, TripAdvisor lists 1,060 in the Maldives vs. 36 in Bora Bora.
+Choosing the right resort in the Maldives can become a true nightmare.
+Agoda lists over 500 hotels available in the Maldives vis a vis 15 in Bora Bora, TripAdvisor lists 1,060 in the Maldives vs. 36 in Bora Bora.
 It is almost impossible to know which resort is the best for you because there are too many and they all look fabulous.
-My guide to the best resorts may help.